 The Group is obliged to comply with certain financial covenants as stipulated in the loan agreement signed with VTB Bank (Austria) AG.
-The Group failed to comply with some financial covenants stipulated in the loan agreement as at December 31, 2016 and 2015.
+The Group failed to comply with some financial covenants stipulated in the loan agreement as at December 31, 2017 and 2016.
 The Management believes that breach of covenants would not lead to early withdrawal of these borrowings and therefore these borrowings are classified according to their original payment schedules in the liquidity analysis.
-Please also refer to Note 35.